The Shaggs: 2000s–present: Tributes and second reunion

 In 2001, the label Animal World released Better than the Beatles, a tribute album with covers of Shaggs songs by acts including Ida, Optiganally Yours, R. Stevie Moore, Deerhoof and Danielson Famille.
 A stage musical about the Shaggs, Philosophy of the World, opened in New York City in 2011 in a co-production between Playwrights Horizons and New York Theatre Workshop.
 The New York Times described it as "quirky but dreary" and "hamstrung by tonal uncertainty", with the girls' lack of talent made clear but the script hesitant to "turn their lives into a loopy joke".
-Rounder Records reissued the Shaggs compilation in 2004, and Helen died in 2006.
+Rounder Records reissued the Shaggs compilation in 2004.
+Helen died by suicide in 2006.

 In 2012, Dot and Betty attended a Shaggs tribute show in Brooklyn organized by the musician Jesse Krakow.
 Krakow endeavoured to remain faithful to the recordings, saying, "Everybody says the Shaggs are impossible to play, but we're going to do it as is."
 After Krakow discovered that Dot had unrecorded Shaggs songs, he assembled a group, the Dot Wiggin Band, to record them with her.
 They released an album, Ready!
 Get!
 Go!, on Alternative Tentacles Records on October 29, 2013, and toured in support of Neutral Milk Hotel in April 2015.
-Dot said she had not been interested in recording and "just wanted to get the music out there and get the royalties".
+Dot said she had not been interested in recording and was only motivated by royalties.
 Philosophy of the World was reissued again in 2016 by Light in the Attic Records.
 By this point, original copies were selling for up to $10,000.